scalar-labs/scalardl/docs/backup-restore.md

 Note that when you use a point-in-time-restore/recovery mechanism, it is recommended to minimize the clock drifts between nodes (Scalar DL nodes and a client node that requests a pause) by using clock synchronization such as NTP.
 Otherwise, the time you get as a paused duration might be too different from the time in which the pause was actually conducted, which could restore to a point where ongoing transactions exist.
 Also, it is recommended to pause a long enough time (e.g., 10 seconds) and use the mid-time of the paused duration since clock synchronization cannot perfectly synchronize clocks between nodes.
+If you use Auditor, a transactionally consistent backup for Auditor is also created when the ledger is paused.

 #### Database-specific ways to create a transactionally-consistent backup